Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Introduction

-The existence of black holes has been empirically confirmed through the historical direct detection of gravitational waves from a binary black hole merger by Laser Interferometer Gravitational-Wave Observatory (LIGO) and Virgo~\cite{LIGOScientific:2016aoc}, with numerous subsequent events reinforcing this statement~\cite{LIGOScientific:2016sjg,LIGOScientific:2017bnn,LIGOScientific:2017ycc,KAGRA:2021vkt}.
-Moreover, Fermi Gamma-ray Burst Monitor (Fermi-GBM) and International Gamma-Ray Astrophysics Laboratory (INTEGRAL) observed~\cite{LIGOScientific:2017ync, LIGOScientific:2017vwq} a short gamma-ray burst from the same event in 1.74 seconds after LIGO and Virgo detected gravitational waves from the binary neutron star merger --- GW170817.
-Furthermore, the first images of the supermassive black hole at the center of M87~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019jan,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019ggy} and Sagittarius A* in the Milky Way~\cite{EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022apq,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022exc,EventHorizonTelescope:2022urf,EventHorizonTelescope:2022xqj}, captured by Event Horizon Telescope (EHT), inaugurate an era of multi-messenger astronomy.
+The existence of black holes has been empirically confirmed through the historical direct detection of gravitational waves from a binary black hole merger by Laser Interferometer Gravitational-Wave Observatory (LIGO) and Virgo~\cite{LIGOScientific:2016aoc}, with numerous subsequent events reinforcing this statement~\cite{LIGOScientific:2016sjg,LIGOScientific:2017bnn,LIGOScientific:2017ycc,KAGRA:2021vkt,LIGOScientific:2025slb}.
+Moreover, Fermi Gamma-ray Burst Monitor (Fermi-GBM) and International Gamma-Ray Astrophysics Laboratory (INTEGRAL) observed~\cite{LIGOScientific:2017ync, LIGOScientific:2017vwq} a short gamma-ray burst from the same event in 1.74 seconds after LIGO and Virgo detected gravitational waves from the binary neutron star merger --- GW170817, inaugurating an era of multi-messenger astronomy.
+Furthermore, the first images of the supermassive black hole at the center of M87~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019jan,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019ggy} and Sagittarius A* in the Milky Way~\cite{EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022apq,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022exc,EventHorizonTelescope:2022urf,EventHorizonTelescope:2022xqj}, captured by Event Horizon Telescope (EHT), provide direct high-resolution evidence for black holes in galactic nuclei.
 These breakthroughs provide us with more possibilities to test fundamental physical problems, e.g., the singularity problem~\cite{Berti:2015,Cardoso:2016} and the validity of the no-hair theorem~\cite{Berti:2005ys,Berti:2007zu,Isi:2019aib}.

 Black holes, as nearly out-of-equilibrium dissipative systems~\cite{Maggio:2020jml}, resonate in a series of quasinormal modes (QNMs) when perturbed or formed after coalescence, a stage also known as ringdown~\cite{Nollert:1998,Berti:2007}.
 Theoretical study and experimental observations of black hole ringdown is crucial for probing gravity in the strong field regime, testing general relativity and constraining modified gravity theories~\cite{Echeverria:1989hg,Cardoso:2016,Cardoso:2017cqb,Cardoso:2019rvt}.
 Tentative echoes observed in LIGO/Virgo data from binary black hole mergers have been reported\cite{Abedi:2016hgu}, sparking widespread discussion~\cite{Westerweck:2017hus,Abedi:2018pst,Abedi:2018npz,Abedi:2021tti,Uchikata:2023zcu}.
 Echo proposals often invoke quantum modifications near an event horizon~\cite{Cardoso:2019apo,Oshita:2019sat,Wang:2019rcf,Almheiri:2012rt,Giddings:2015uzr,Oshita:2018fqu,Chakravarti:2021jbv}, driven by the fact that classical black holes, which lack a natural reflection mechanism, do not inherently produce echo signals, while wormholes naturally generate echoes during the ringdown stage~\cite{Bueno:2017hyj,Bronnikov:2019sbx,Liu:2020qia,Ou:2021efv,Yang:2024prm}.